 Restrictions are regulatory measures to protect human health and the environment from unacceptable risks posed by chemicals.
 Restrictions may limit or ban the manufacture, placing on the market or use of a substance.
 A restriction can apply to any substance on its own, in a mixture or in an article, including those that do not require registration.
 Restrictions setting out conditions for the placing on the market of substances apply to both domestic production and imports.

 Articles 69 – 73 of REACH set out the procedure for adopting restrictions.
-A Member State, or the European Chemicals Agency (ECHA) on request of the European Commission, can propose restrictions if they find that there are unacceptable risks that need to be addressed on a Union-wide basis.
+An EU country, or the European Chemicals Agency (ECHA) on request of the European Commission, can propose restrictions if they find that there are unacceptable risks that need to be addressed on a Union-wide basis.
 ECHA can also propose a restriction for articles containing substances that are in the authorisation list (Annex XIV).

 Restriction proposals are subject to public consultations, which are organised by ECHA.
 Anyone can comment on a proposal to restrict a substance.
 Those most likely to be interested are companies, organisations representing industry or civil society, individual citizens, as well as public authorities.
 Comments from the EU or beyond are welcomed.

-The ECHA Committees for Risk Assessment (RAC) and Socio-Economic Analysis (SEAC) provide opinions on restriction proposals, taking into account the comments received from the public consultations.
-These opinions are transmitted to the European Commission, who together with the Member States, take the final decision.
+The ECHA Committees for risk assessment (RAC) and socio-economic analysis (SEAC) provide opinions on restriction proposals, taking into account the comments received from the public consultations.
+These opinions are transmitted to the European Commission, who together with the EU countries, take the final decision.
 Restrictions are enacted via amendments of Annex XVII to REACH.

 If the Commission finds that the conditions for amending Annex XVII are not fulfilled at the end of the process, the closure of the restriction procedure is formally announced in the form of a Commission Communication.